danielneil/Smart-Worm-Habitat/README.md

 The infrared camera will takes a happy snap every 30 minutes.

-Ps.s they always go for the water melon first.
+P.s they always go for the water melon first.

 ## Want to help?
 I need developers and wormfarmers!